mymoid/mymoid-php/README.md

 composer require mymoid/api
 ```

-Or, if you prefer, you could use locally following these steps:
+Or, if you prefer, you could do it manually following these steps:

 1. **Repository Cloning:** Begin by cloning this [repository](https://github.com/mymoid/mymoid-php/tree/main) to your local machine, if you have PHP 7 use this [repository](https://github.com/mymoid/mymoid-php/tree/php-7).